webbrowser11/Sped_ai-docs/docs/readme.md

-Scripts for the Sped_ai account
+Scripts for the Sped_ai account! enjoy!